Chris72621/SmallProjects/README.md

 ## 🚀 Next Steps / Tips

-- *StayOnSite* has since moved to a dedicated repo and is now feature-rich and published.
+- *StayOnSite* will be moved to a dedicated repo and is now feature-rich and published.
 - Small projects like the Valentine page remain as reference for design/play.
 - Feel free to fork or explore — these are open to experimentation or reuse.